Presidency of Gloria Macapagal Arroyo: Estrada pardon

 On October 25, 2007, supposedly based on the recommendation by the Department of Justice (DOJ), Arroyo granted a pardon to Joseph Estrada, who was convicted by the Sandiganbayan of plunder and imposed a penalty of reclusion perpetua.
 Press Secretary Ignacio Bunye noted that Estrada committed in his application not to seek public office, and he would be free from his Tanay resthouse on October 26, noon.
-Accordingly, DOJ Secretary Raul Gonzales categorically stated in 2008 that an Estrada plan to run for president in the scheduled 2010 elections is unconstitutional; Estrada, however, disagrees, saying that he is eligible to run for president again, based on the legal advice he gets from former Supreme Court Chief Justice Andres Narvasa.
+Accordingly, DOJ Secretary Raul Gonzales categorically stated in 2008 that Estrada's plan to run for president in the scheduled 2010 elections is unconstitutional; Estrada, however, disagrees, saying that he is eligible to run for president again, based on the legal advice he got from former Supreme Court Chief Justice Andres Narvasa.

 Martial law

 In response to the massacre of 57 people in Ampatuan town, Arroyo placed Maguindanao under a state of martial law under Proclamation No. 1959.
 Executive Secretary Eduardo Ermita announced on the morning of December 5, 2009.
 In so doing, Malacañang has suspended the writ of habeas corpus in the province except "for certain areas," enabling the military to make arrests without court intervention.
-Her proclamation constituted the first declaration of martial law in the Philippines since 1972, when then-president Ferdinand Marcos imposed military rule over the entire country.
+Her proclamation constituted the first declaration of martial law in the Philippines since 1972, when then-president infamously Ferdinand Marcos imposed it over the whole country.